LassNajmuldeen/AWS-DeepRacer-Student-League-Code/README.md

 **🛠️ How to Use**

-To use this code in your AWS DeepRacer environment:

   1. Upload the PPO model configuration to your AWS DeepRacer console.
   2. Train the model on the American Hills Speedway track or any other track of your choice.
   3. Fine-tune based on your track's specific challenges and test your model in the simulator.